 CEPROSI (Center for the Promotion of Integral Health.
 Nindiri, NICARAGUA) is an organization working to support grassroots micro-enterprise projects that provide sustainable economic opportunities for women in three local communities as well as to improve the nutrition and health of the wider community.
 It works in a credit granting program for vulnerable women and underprivileged sectors so they can carry out various economic activities such as construction for housing improvement and land purchase.

 CEPROSI operates in three communities, Campusano, Portillo, and Papayal, where it runs three main cooperative initiatives: Artesanias de Tuza, focusing on handcrafts, including corn husk baskets, gift cards, and jewelry; Sol de Vida, an herbal health cooperative, providing herbal health education, and natural remedies to different types of ailments; and Delicias de mi Tierra, an organic food cooperative, providing healthy food/meal preparation, pickling & preserving farmed produce to be sold as retail.
 CEPROSI assists the women’s enterprises with operational planning and the financial management of donations & loans.

-Over the last year, 23 women have benefitted from their own small businesses, while 86 from backyard economy, both of which are facilitated through CEPROSI-provided small loans with very low interest rates to interested community members.
+Over the last year, 23 women have benefited from their own small businesses, while 86 from backyard economy, both of which are facilitated through CEPROSI-provided small loans with very low interest rates to interested community members.
 The loan recipients use the funding to create sustainable sources of food & income, and pay back into the revolving fund system.
 Apart from the women directly involved in the project, CEPROSI also indirectly supports around 109 families and 545 people, which mainly comprise the women’s relatives.

 IPM contributes to CEPROSI’s projects through annual Project Payments and Immersion Experience Program (IEPs) donations for hosting our immersion groups.
 CEPROSI used the 2014 Project Payment was used towards covering the logistical expenses of women’s micro-enterprises.